 Parameter Description VLAN ID (VID) The VLAN ID number of the VLAN on which the above Unicast MAC address resides.
 MAC Address The MAC address to which packets will be statically forwarded.
 This must be a unicast MAC address.
-Unit Choose the Switch ID number of the Switch in the switch stack to be modified.
+Unit Choose the Switch ID number of the line card in the chassis to be modified.
 Port Allows the selection of the port number on which the MAC address entered above resides.